arthurmv/chatbot-prototype/README.md

 ### Specific Interface

 The entirety of the state graph can be laid out in a dictionary object.
 Each entry is a unique state, with its key being a unique identifier.
+The start state has reserved identifier: `init`.

 #### Question Generator